informalsystems/hermes/guide/src/local_chains.md

 #### Next Steps

-In the next section [Relaying packets](./relay_packets.md) you will learn how to execute transactions and queries on the relayer in order to relay packets.
+In the next section ["Relaying packets"](./relay_packets.md) you will learn how to execute transactions and queries on the relayer in order to relay packets.